 Resources available in Trans.eu API are secured, which means that each request must be authorized and include access_token in request header.

-To obtain authorization, end user must grant application permission to use his data.
+To obtain authorization token, end user must grant application permission to use his data.

 In order to make this process as easy as possible, Trans.eu API supports OAuth 2.0 protocol.